-- Make sure you know what the requirements are for the schools you want to apply for.
+- Make sure you know the requirements for the schools you want to apply for.
 This will prepare you to start applications early in your senior year.

 - Start getting organized!
 You will receive a lot of mail from colleges/ universities!
 Only keep the information from the schools that you are interested in attending.
 Make sure the school is a good fit for you.

 - Visit some colleges!
 If you can't travel, stay right here in NYC!
 There are plenty of colleges for you to see close to home.